pippinbarr/cart253/topics/arrays/README.md

 # 🗄 Arrays {

 ✨ Arrays are an incredibly powerful *data structure* that allow us to keep a bunch of related data *all together in one place*.
 As an added bonus, they also allow us to store all that data *in order* if that matters to us.
-They unlock the abilitity to have *much more going on* in a program. ✨
+They unlock the abilitity to have *multitudes* in a program (or to get fancy with data). ✨

 ## Learning objectives

-- Understanding the structure of an array
+- Understanding the structure of an array (a series of numbered boxes?!)
+- Treating arrays as ordered lists
+- Treating arrays as collections of related values
+- Getting comfortable with manipulating arrays dynamically

 ## Template